moizfayyaz1/moizfayyaz1/README.md

 - 👋 Hi, I’m @moizfayyaz1
 - 👀 I’m interested in full stack development and web frameworks.
 - 🌱 I know front end development and currently learning back end development.
-My most recent work is a restful API that performs CRUD operations which are authenticated.The project was created with django and documented with swagger.
+My most recent work is a Dall-e OpenAI clone which creates an AI generated image based on a prompt provided by the user.
+This project was completed using MERN stack.
-- Now I'll continue my learning journey and get started with laravel.
+- I'll continue my learning journey with MERN stack technologies.
 - 💞️ I’m looking to collaborate on Web development
 - 📫 How to reach me ...
 You can email me at: moizfayyaz2@gmail.com